 It was the perfect project for a momma who was injured and lying on the couch.
 It’s very simple and most of it can be done while lying down.

 - Tulle – I used about 10 yards of tulle, sold by the yard.
-You could get rolls of 4″ or 6″ tulle, but I couldn’t find any.
+You should be able to get rolls of 4″ or 6″ tulle, but I couldn’t find any.
 I allowed Grace to choose her colors, and she picked purple and yellow.
 I bought 5 yards white, 3 yards purple, and 3 yards yellow, but if I was starting over, I’d just do half purple and half yellow.
 The white diluted my colors more than I would have liked.

 - A length of 1/2 inch elastic or ribbon